ttoran/ICSV31-AI-Challenge/README.md

 ### Dataset category

-Data is provided in three categories: `train`, `eval`, and `test` for competition submission.
+Data is provided in three categories: `train` and `eval` for development, and `test` for competition submission.

-> The `eval` and `test` datasets must not be used for model training.
+> The `eval` and `test` datasets must not be directly utilized as the training data.

-- The `train` dataset consists of data from drones without defects.
+- The `train` dataset consists of data from normal drones without defects.
 - The `eval` dataset is provided for assessing the performance of the developed model.
 - The `test` dataset, along with the `eval` dataset, is intended solely for competition submission.
-It should only be used to perform anomaly diagnosis using the trained model and submit the results.
+It should only be used to perform diagnosis of the trained model and submit the results.
 - The `eval` dataset includes six types of defects: three propeller defects and three motor defects.
 In contrast, the `test` dataset contains a total of eight defect types, incorporating one additional propeller defect and one additional motor defect not present in the `eval` dataset.